neurologic/Comparative-Animal-Behavior/syllabus.md

         - Assign different members to read sections of activity on a rotating basis.
         - “(Name), what do you think about . . . .?”
         - “I would like to hear what you think, (name).”
-    - researcher/reflector/strategy analyst/observer
-      - Guides consensus-­‐building process; team must agree on responses to questions.
-        - “Would you all agree that _____ is a good answer for question number _____?”
-        - “Could you please rephrase what you just said?”
-        - “Is your answer completely supported by your explanation?”
-        - “Would that response make sense to someone from another team?”
-      - Observes team dynamics and behavior with respect to the learning process.
-        - Is everyone in the team participating?
-        - Are team members listening carefully to each other?
-        - Are team members being patient and respectful of each other?
-      - Reports to the team periodically during the activity on how the team performs.
-        - “Let’s stop for a minute.
-I have a couple comments on what we are doing well and a suggestion on how we could be more productive.”
-        - “Let’s wait for (name) to catch up before we move on.”
-      - Runs internet queries to help progress group discussion if it gets stuck

 **Identity**
 Class rosters are provided to the instructor with the student's legal name.
 I will gladly honor your request to address you by an alternate name or gender pronoun.
 Please advise me of this preference early in the semester so that I may make appropriate changes to my records.